avilladsen/csc443-shell/report.md

 # Assumptions

 One thing that I haven't had the time to look into is the recoverability of errors in reading or writing to stdin, stdout, or stderr.
-I decided to assume that such errors are uncoverable, and to just make a best effort to inform the user before exiting.
+I decided to assume that such errors are unrecoverable, and to just make a best effort to inform the user before exiting.

 # Design Decisions

 I factored the shell into five core pieces of functionality: reading input (reader.h), writing output and errors (writer.h), parsing the command line (parser.h), executing the parsed command (execute.h), and finally the REPL loop itself (main.c).
 I also separated out the contract between the parser and executor (command.h), so that neither would have to depend on the other.

 I originally wanted to isolate the I/O operations to the REPL to make it easier to unit test the components of the shell.
 However, I quickly realized that it would be difficult to isolate the executor, where pretty much all errors happen, from writing errors.
 If I were to continue with this project, rather than isolating the executor from writing I would create a writer object that abstracts over writes to out and error, sending them to chosen file descriptors rather than stdout and stderr.
-Not only would this enable testing, but it would also be a good step towards features like command piping and error redirection.
+Not only would this enable unit testing, but it would also be a good step towards features like command piping and error redirection.

 ## Design for Tests